All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I take my next semaglutide dose if I vomited after the last one?

 Yes, in most cases you should continue your regular dosing schedule unless your provider tells you otherwise.
-Semaglutide is injected subcutaneously (not taken orally), so vomiting does not affect medication absorption.
+Semaglutide is injected subcutaneously (not taken orally), so vomiting doesn't affect medication absorption.
 If vomiting is severe or persistent, contact your provider before your next dose.

 Is vomiting on semaglutide dangerous?

-Occasional, mild vomiting is not dangerous on its own.
+Occasional, mild vomiting isn't dangerous on its own.
 The main risk is dehydration and electrolyte loss, especially if vomiting is frequent or prolonged.
-Staying hydrated with small, frequent sips of water or an electrolyte solution is essential.
+Staying hydrated with small, frequent sips of water or an electrolyte solution is important.
 Severe or prolonged vomiting should always be evaluated by your provider.

 Will lowering my semaglutide dose stop the vomiting?